NLGithubWP/tech-notebook/problem set 1 solution.md

    - Assume when proposal number = 1, only A1 accepts it and others didn't receive the message.
    - Assume when proposal number = 2, only A2 accepts it and others didn't receive the message.
-   - Now A3 back to the line.
+   - Now, A3 is back to the line.
    - According to `Paxos P2c.(b),` the majority(A1, A3) has the situation where A1 accept (1, a) and A3 accept nothing, and the highest-numbered proposal accepted by acceptor in this majority is (1, a), value is a.
    - Proposal issues `Prepare request to A1 and A3`
    - proposer issues `Accept request` to A1 and A3 with a new proposal with (3, a).